Helpful information for Oklahomans from wheat fields to city streets.

 Remember – most, if not all, reported assets should be in this inventory.
 A few examples are:

 Also, it can be easy to forget to update a farm inventory as systems are replaced, new equipment is bought and broken tools are thrown out and replaced.
-An updated inventory will ensure your farm or ranch is insured throughout the year.
+Ensure your farm or ranch is insurance by keeping inventory updated.
 Try updating this inventory annually and continue to update as often as needed.

 Along with developing and maintaining an inventory, it is important for an insurance agent to review the farm or ranch property.
 In fact, you can do this review annually to help verify current values.
 To explain, current values are the value of the farmland, cropland value and more.
 It is important to ensure current values are up-to-date, so a Farm and Ranch Insurance policy has the extent of coverage needed.